triple7/VITrello/README.md

 To keep to this model, I've coded the classes so that each object automatically requests any existing child objects upon first loading organizations (teams).

-#h1 AppDelegate
+# AppDelegate

 Depending on the platform you will be using, the functions differ in form but not function.
 For the purpose of this guide, I have added a mac OS appDelegate.swift.
 You will need to implement your own callback function whenever a new notification arrives from the APN server.

-#The info.plist file
+# The info.plist file

 The provided info.plist allows requests to be passed through unsecure http for the purpose of testing, but Apple will request a secure https connection for production.
 To this effect, you need to specify your domain in the .plist file as per vbelow: